Theocracy (band)

 Theocracy is an American Christian progressive power metal band founded in 2002 by Matt Smith of Athens, Georgia.
-They have released four albums and multiple Christmas singles.
+They have released five albums and multiple Christmas singles.

-Background
+History

-The group started as a one-man project with all the instruments and vocals on the debut album Theocracy performed by Smith.
-Musically, the band mixes the power metal style of Edguy, Iced Earth, and Helloween with progressive influences from bands such as Dream Theater, Symphony X, Kansas and Rush.
+Theocracy started as a one-man project with all the instruments and vocals on the debut album Theocracy performed by Smith.
 The group performed at the ProgPower USA VII festival Pre-Party in Atlanta, Georgia.
 Live performances from the show of the songs "The Serpent's Kiss" and "Mountain" were included on the ProgPower VII DVD.

-The band's self-titled album was released on January 1, 2003 by MetalAges Records.
+The band's self-titled album was released on January 1, 2003, by MetalAges Records.
 All instruments were played by Matt Smith.
 The album had been out of print for several years, and fans have asked for a re-issue.
 In order to improve upon the drum machine and amateur production of the original release without losing the charm of the recordings, Theocracy drummer Shawn Benson recorded drums on all tracks, while nothing else was re-recorded.
 Smith completely re-mixed the album, with the mastering handled by Mika Jussila, and on November 19, 2013, Ulterium Records re-released it.